HackYourFuture/teaching_tips_tricks/homework-reviews.md

 12. When done I select **Review changes** in the pull request, add an overall assessment in the comment box and either **Approve** or **Request changes**.

 13. Finally, I remove the label `review in progress` and either add the label `reviewed` in case the pull request was approved, or `needs work` if I requested changes.

+14. After the student implement the requested changes I check their improvements to see if I can approve the homework.\